 - "The man in the wood!
 Father!
 Father!"

 - Driven to Suicide: Both Helen's victims and herself.

-- Half-Human Hybrid: Implied to be less of a hybrid and more an avatar.
+- Half-Human Hybrid: Though somewhat implied to be less of a hybrid and more an avatar.

 - Have a Gay Old Time: Take a shot every time "queer" is used instead of "weird" or "strange".
 Also: "gay curtains".